 Dismay and terror, wailing and distraction impressed their picture on my memory, never to be effaced.
 By and by drays, carts, and every description of vehicle that could be obtained were seen nearing the scene of the conflict and the roar of artillery seaced.
 Uncle came home and said the rebels had retreated.
 Dr. Warren was the first who fell that day.
 Then came the loads of wounded men attended by long lines of soldiers, the gay banners torn and soiled, a sight to be remembered a lifetime.
 I have read many times of the glory of war but this one battle taught me, however it be painted by poet or novelist, there is nothing but wo and sorrow and shame to be found in the reality.

-For a soldier's eyewitness account of the battle, click here.
-This story was updated from the 2014 version.
+For a soldier’s eyewitness account of the battle, click here.
+This story last updated in 2022.